 We need to be able to let them deliver on the move, working remotely or just simply away from the desk.

 So where does the Internet of things (IoT) come into this?
-Based on the research mentioned above, being able to add value with limited time, focusses us on delivery.
+Based on the research mentioned above, being able to add value with limited time, focuses us on delivery.
 We know the current environments often rightfully hinder the ability to deliver.
 Location, networks, time of day are capped limiting delivery.
 However, IoT and mobile tech, in general, uncaps these factors.

 - IoT extends wireless access enabling working on the move